MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 However, if other users still have *access* to documents from a user who has turned off documents, they can still see those documents in Delve, just as they can search for them in SharePoint.

-Other info that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as info from the Microsoft Entra ID.
+Other information that's available to everyone in the organization will also be visible even if a user has turned off **Documents**, such as information from the Microsoft Entra ID.

 #### Solution